“Robust, waterproof, comprehensive and enjoyable ... an essential companion” - Undiscovered Scotland

-The Great Glen Way runs for 77 miles (124 km) along Scotland's historic Great Glen between Fort William and Inverness.
-It follows the Caledonian Canal and passes several lochs, including Loch Ness of famous monster legend, and Urquhart Castle.
-There is still debate about its exact length: please see How long is it? below.
+The Great Glen Way is one of Scotland’s Great Trails and offers a superb experience for both walkers and cyclists.
+The Way runs for 77 miles (124 km) along Scotland’s Great Glen between Fort William and Inverness.
+It follows the scenic Caledonian Canal and runs beside four of the Highlands’ loveliest lochs – including Loch Ness, famous for its monster legend and for Urquhart Castle.

 - town plans of Fort William and Inverness